papandreou/subset-font/README.md

 Asynchronously create a subset font as a Buffer instance, optionally converting it to another format.

-Returns a promise that fulfills with the subset font as a Buffer instance, or rejected with an error.
+Returns a promise that gets fulfilled with the subset font as a Buffer instance, or rejected with an error.

 Options:

 - `targetFormat` - the format to output, can be either `'truetype'`, `'woff'`, or `'woff2'`.

+## Why not use harfbuzzjs directly?

+This middle-man module only really exists for convenience.

+- `harfbuzzjs` is deliberately low-level bindings for HarfBuzz.
+While very flexible, it means that you need a series of hard-to-get-right incantations to move data in and out of the WebAssembly heap and carry out a subsetting operation.
+See [harfbuzz/harfbuzzjs#9](https://github.com/harfbuzz/harfbuzzjs/issues/9).
+- The subsetting routines in HarfBuzz only support the Truetype format. `subset-font` adds support for reading and writing WOFF and WOFF2 via the [`fontverter`](https://github.com/papandreou/fontverter) library.

 ## Releases